MasterTrtle/trafic-sign-detection/README.md

+# Road Sign and Traffic Light Detection and Classification
+This project presents a system for detecting and recognizing road signs and traffic lights using two distinct methodologies: traditional machine learning and deep learning.
+Both approaches utilize the same detection algorithms but differ in their classification methods.

-# Setup
+## Setup
 ```bash
 conda create -n sy32 python=3.10 -y
 conda activate sy32
 pip install -r requirements.txt
 ```

-# Run
+## Run
-Use the jupyter notebook to run the code.

-Or launch main.py

-# Author
+Use one of the following notebooks:
+- `machine_learning.ipynb`
+- `deep_learning.ipynb`

+## Models
+Trained models are stored in the `src/models` directory.

+## Authors
-Laval Alexandre
+- Laval Alexandre
+- MEI Yiguang